-Labor Day Weekend – August 31st, September 1st, September 2nd, 2019
+Labor Day Weekend – September 4, September 5 and September 6, 2021

-The public is invited to enjoy the displays, refreshments, demonstrations, lectures, and more on this self-guided tour from 10 am to 5 pm daily.
+The public is invited to enjoy the displays, refreshments, demonstrations, lectures, and more on this self-guided tour from 10 am to 4 pm daily.
 Maps of the event will be available at participating galleries and studios.

 Toledo’s Art Walk began as a one-time event in October, 1993 as an open-studio for Michael Gibbons, a Mentor Artist for the Corvallis based Vistas & Vineyards program.
 Artists Douglas Haga and Ivan Kelly, recent arrivals to Toledo and neighbors of Gibbons, were invited to open their doors during the festivities.
 Several hundred visitors came for the event, and in 1994 and 1995 the trio of Toledo artists staged a repeat.
 Each artist invited a guest artist, swelling the number to six showing art.
 In 1996, prompted by the challenges of October weather, the Art Walk event date was changed to the three days of Labor Day weekend, where it remains to this day.